hemant24/suresh-and-ramesh-html5-game/README.md

 HOW TO PLAY
 ========================
- Controls : suresh  a,s,d,w  and ramesh up , down , right , left arrow.
+ Controls : suresh  a,s,d,w  and ramesh up , down , right , left arrow keys.
+Pause and resume with space key.

 RULE
 ==========